a7mad3akef/scrape-youtube/README.md

-# inmobly-akef
+# Scrape-youtube
 # Installation
 1 - open your shell and type 'git clone https://github.com/a7mad3akef/inmobly-akef.git'

-2 - cd inmobly-akef
+2 - cd scrape-youtube

 3 - virtualenv . (you can install it by 'sudo pip install virtualenv' if it wasn't installed)